openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the response type `vp_token`.

 `vp_token`:
 :  When supplied as the `response_type` parameter in an Authorization Request, a successful response MUST include the `vp_token` parameter.
-The Authorization Server SHOULD NOT return an OAuth 2.0 Authorization Code, Access Token, or Access Token Type in a successful response to the grant request.
+The Wallet SHOULD NOT return an OAuth 2.0 Authorization Code, Access Token, or Access Token Type in a successful response to the grant request.
 The default Response Mode for this Response Type is `fragment`, i.e. the Authorization Response parameters are encoded in the fragment added to the `redirect_uri` when redirecting back to the Client.
 The response type `vp_token` can be used with other response modes as defined in [@!OAuth.Responses].
 Both successful and error responses SHOULD be returned using the supplied Response Mode, or if none is supplied, using the default Response Mode.

 See (#response) on how the `response_type` value determines the response used to return a VP Token.